sagemathinc/cowasm-desktop/README.md

 app that runs [Python via ﻿WebAssembly](https://cowasm.org) in a worker in node.js and does some computations and also imports pandas and shows versions of installed libraries.
 That's actually fairly nontrivial.
 What we haven't done is make a simple terminal using xterm.js yet, integrate with CoCalc, etc.

-_**This is very new and doesn't really work yet.**_

-I've tested that the production binaries it produces work on macOS and Windows.
+I'm planning to test that the production binaries work on macOS and Windows.
 Getting this to work on Windows involved fixing some subtle issues with Python and stdin/stdout/stderr and WASI.

+## Status

+The current goal is to get a Python terminal working on mac, windows, and linux.
+Once that is done, we'll get the CoWasm terminal environment working \(like https://cowasm.sh\).
+Then try to bring parts of a full CoCalc project to work here.

+The Python terminal actually does seem to already work.

 ## Development